DesignSafe-CI/portal/README.md

    $ sudo vim /etc/hosts
    ```

-   Now you can navigate to [designsafe.dev](https://designsafe.dev) in your browser.
+7. Login to the Portal in your browser at [designsafe.dev/login](https://designsafe.dev/login).

 ## Next steps